coomar2841/image-chooser-library/README.md

 ## Version 1.2.7
 1. Added exception when Activity not found
+2. Fixed problems with fetching uncached photos/videos from Google photos app
+3. Switched from ACTION_PICK to ACTION_GET_CONTENT (Gives you more options like Dropbox, File Browser etc)

 ## Version 1.2.6
 1. Fix problems with images which don't have EXIF Data.
 Get their actual width and height.